lsst-dm/dmtn-026/index.rst

 Wrapping a new package
 ======================

-Since many packages have C++ classes and functions that are not exposed to python, there are large chunks of code that are not currently tested explicitely.
+Since many packages have C++ classes and functions that are not exposed to Python, there are large chunks of code that are not currently tested explicitely.
-Without tests there is no way to know whether these methods have been properly wrapped so for now we only wrap methods that are called from python tests.
+Without tests there is no way to know whether these methods have been properly wrapped, so for now we only wrap methods that are called from Python tests.
 A single test might import from multiple submodules of the current package, so we found that it is more efficient to wrap by test as opposed to wrapping by module.
 The following section outlines the procedure to begin wrapping a new package.

 Preparing Package